JulienOrain/documentation/docs/guides/other/slack-alerts/index.md

 ### Message templates

-Details on how to create a message template can be found here: [here](../../../reference/entities/slackalertcriteria.md/#properties).
+Details on how to create a message template can be found <g-link to="/reference/entities/slackalertcriteria/#properties">here</g-link>.

 **Example**: